freeCompilerCamp/freecompilercamp.github.io/_posts/2020-06-18-rose-complex-types.markdown

 In this translator, we follow much of the same initial procedure to perform a subtree query as in the previous section.
 This time, however, we are interested in `SgFunctionCallExp` nodes, and so we use `V_SgFunctionCallExp` as the parameter to the subtree query. `SgFunctionCallExp` represents the *general* concept of a C++ function call and is an expression.
 Once we have it on lines 22-23, we obtain the actual expression using the `get_function()` member function.
 This object will let us perform a more detailed analysis of function expressions in the input source code.

-We can determine if our function expression is a function being called with the `SgFunctionRefExp` class, which represents actual functions being called (e.g., `foo`), on line 29-31.
-If this returned object is `NULL`, the node in the AST represents a *member function*, as this is (technically) not a called function in terms of the `SgFunctionRefExp` class.
-Otherwise, we have a non-member function, as in our two calls to the `foo` function in the input source code.
-We make these checks with the conditional starting on line 32.

-The next step is to determine the *symbol* of the function.
-This represents the function name, and in the case of a member function, represents the entire class + member name, such as `instantiatedClass.foo()` in our input code.
-For non-member functions, we need only obtain the symbol using the `get_symbol()` function on the `SgFunctionRefExp` object, which returns an `SgFunctionSymbol`.
-We do this on line 35.
-For member functions, we need to extract the right-hand side of the binary dot operator expression.
-This easily done by obtaining the `SgDotExp` object from the function expression and using the `get_rhs_operand()` function on this object (lines 40-43).
-Once this is done, we obtain a `SgMemberFunctionRefExp` object, which represents a member function call.
-From there, we can simply use the `get_symbol()` function as before.
+`SgFunctionCallExp.get_function()` gives us the general concept of a specific function call, e.g., `foo()`.
+In C, and more so in C++, the left-hand side of a function call (e.g., `foo`) is itself an expression.
+This expression may be simple, such as in the case when a free-standing function is called directly; for example, by calling `foo()`.
+In this case, the left-hand side is an `SgFunctionRefExp`.
+Notice that we obtain this expression on line 29.

+Of course, the left-hand side of a function call can be significantly more complicated and can be quite arbitrary.
+We could have a C++ call to a member function (e.g., `bar.foo()`), or have a family of function calls if the function is virtual.
+There could also be arbitrary expressions producing function pointers (e.g., `(******(foo))()`).
+For pointer-based structures or objects, member functions would also be accessed with the arrow operator (e.g., `bar->foo()`).
+As a result, it can often be tricky to analyze left-hand sides of function call expressions.
+Fortunately, ROSE provides a library function that takes in a call expression and fills a vector with a set of function declarations that could be called (see Section F for more details).
+There are also some expression-based classes that allow us to extract the left-hand side easier; e.g., `SgDotOp` representing the dot operator.

+In our example here, we will keep things simple and look into the case where the left-hand side is either a free-standing function or is a member function accessed via the dot operator.
+In the latter case, the `SgFunctionRefExp` object obtained previously will be `NULL`, as the left-hand side is more complicated than a simple free-standing function.
+Otherwise, we can obtain the left-hand side by simply extracting the `SgFunctionSymbol`, which represents the function name, via the `get_symbol()` function of the `SgFunctionRefExp` (lines 32-36).
+For member functions, we need to obtain the expression from the right-hand side of the dot operator (line 41).
+Note, however, that the returned expression here will no longer be of type `SgFunctionRefExp`, as discussed previously.
+Instead, it is an object of class `SgMemberFunctionRefExp`.
+Once we have this object, we can obtain the symbol through the same `get_symbol()` function as previously (lines 42-45).

 Finally, on lines 52-60, we obtain the final function declaration through a `SgFunctionDeclaration` object.
 We need the symbol to do this; this object also gives us information about the function declaration in the input source code, such as its location.
 Lines 56-59 print this information; notice that we are able to resolve overloaded functions using this methodology through the use of `SgFunctionSymbol`.
 That is, despite having overloaded function calls, we are able to distinguish between them.